elastic/elastic-charts/github_bot/README.md

 - [ ] Run step skip logic from cloud fn instead of buildkite pipeline
 - [ ] Check `./buildkite` directory for changes
 - [ ] Read options from config file (i.e. skip label, user check options, etc).
+- [ ] Parallel steps don't know about each other so retries of steps won't report status